daviddalpiaz/bsl/nonparametric-regression.md

 This $k$, the number of neighbors, is an example of a **tuning parameter**.
 Instead of being learned from the data, like model parameters such as the $\beta$ coefficients in linear regression, a tuning parameter tells us *how* to learn from data.
 It is user-specified.
 To determine the value of $k$ that should be used, many models are fit to the estimation data, then evaluated on the validation.
 Using the information from the validation data, a value of $k$ is chosen.
 (More on this in a bit.)

+- **Model parameters** are "learned" using the same data that was used to fit the model
+- **Tuning paremeters** are "chosen" using data not used to fit the model

 This tuning parameter $k$ also defines the **flexibility** of the model.
 In KNN, a small value of $k$ is a flexible model, while a large value of $k$ is inflexible.
-(Many text use the term complex instead of flexible.
+(Many texts use the term complex instead of flexible.
 We feel this is confusing as complex is often associated with difficult.
-KNN with $k = 1$ is actually a very simple model, but it is very flexible.)
+KNN with $k = 1$ is actually a very simple model to understand, but it is very flexible as defined here.)

 Before moving to an example of tuning a KNN model, we will first introduce decision trees.

 ## Decision Trees

-Decision trees are similar to k-nearest neighbors but instead of looking for neighbors, decision trees create neighborhoods.
+**Decision trees** are similar to k-nearest neighbors but instead of looking for neighbors, decision trees create neighborhoods.
 We won't explore the full details of trees, but just start to understand the basic concepts, as well as learn to fit them in R.

 Neighborhoods are created via recursive binary partitions.
 In simpler terms, pick a feature and a possible cutoff value.
 Data that have a value less than the cutoff for the selected feature are in one neighborhood (the left) and data that have a value greater than the cutoff are in another (the right).
 Within these two neighborhoods, repeat this procedure until a stopping rule is satisfied.
 (More on that in a moment.)
 To make a prediction, check which neighborhood a new piece of data would belong to and predict the average of the $y_i$ values of data in that neighborhood.